 The downhill ends at a dead stop at a traffic circle.
 Around the circle and along Minnesota Avenue which led to another traffic circle.
 And lots of traffic.

 After a burrito and some other munching and libations, we headed off on North Carolina into Hill East.
 Tennessee led to Oklahoma.
 Sooner (sorry) we were headed back across NoMa to pick up Florida and West Virginia in the Trinidad neighborhood past Gallaudet University.
 At Mount Olivet Street, Michael peeled off for home.
-His shoulder gave us 36 good miles and we were left to fend for ourselves as a quintet.
+We were grateful that he gave us 36 good miles and we were left to fend for ourselves as a quintet.

 We crossed back over the railroad tracks.
 This time I took the sidewalk and the rest of the group took the road.
 Dropped again.
 Dead legs.